Residential Life Policies

 a .
 All houses must be open to all students.
 All houses are required to observe the guidelines for membership with particular emphasis on the criteria for guaranteeing all genders membership.

 c.
 It is expected that most students living in the houses will be upper class students.
-First-year students and first semester sophomore students are not eligible to live in social houses.
+First-year students are not eligible to live in social houses.

 d.
 All members must agree to abide by the regulations on accountability established by the College and the IHC.
 A complete listing of these regulations is available from the house president and the Office of the Dean of Students.